kor-ui/kor-docs/src/assets/docs/components/notifications/index.md

 ## Sticky

-Sticky modals do not display a close icon on its' top-right corner.
+Sticky modals do not display a close icon on its top-right corner.
 This variation is used in situations when the user is obliged to make a decision in order to continue, such as pressing a button or selecting an option.

 <iframe src="./assets/docs/components/notifications/sticky.html"></iframe>